Refinishing your concrete – marble

-As age increases, things start to look out of shape after a while.
-That brand new floor 10 years ago might be a faraway memory after UV light and nature have washed it a bit.
+As age increases, things start to appear out of shape.
+That brand new floor ten years ago might be a faraway memory after UV light and nature have washed it a bit.

 Whatever the reason, there are ways to have those floors look better than new.
-In fact, these days multiple concrete refinishing products can make your floor look new.
+These days, multiple concrete refinishing products can make your floor look new.

-Concrete acid stains, solid color stains, and sealers can improve your floors and decks.
-There are other ways as well, but let us concentrate on these here.
+Concrete acid, solid color, and sealers can improve your floors and decks.
+There are other ways, but let us concentrate on these here.

-When I’m writing this it’s almost early spring and home improvement season is just about to arrive again.
+When I’m writing this, it’s almost early spring, and home improvement season is about to reoccur.
 Now is the time to start planning your projects.

-One project you may want to try this year is transforming the concrete accents around your home into works of art by refinishing them using special concrete treatments.
+One project you may want to try this year is transforming the concrete accents around your home into works of art by refinishing them using unique concrete treatments.

 I picked these because these treatments can be used to add color and sheen to concrete floors, pool surrounds, patios, countertops, and driveways.
 Marble is just one example of what can be achieved.

 This is an affordable way to improve the value of your home.
-Also, the best thing is, these techniques can be used for old and new concrete.
+Also, the best thing is that these techniques can be used for old and new concrete.

-Before beginning, old concrete should be free of glue, oil, paint and sealers, and anything else that might be on the surface.
-Concrete is a naturally porous material, and before mentioned materials like dirt fill those pores that we want the staining substance to go to.
+Before beginning, old concrete should be free of glue, oil, paint sealers, and anything else on the surface.
+Concrete is a naturally porous material; previously mentioned materials like dirt fill those pores that we want the staining substance to go to.

-If the surface doesn’t look good after cleaning and removing the old coatings, there is no need to lose hope.
+If the surface doesn’t look good after cleaning and removing the old coatings, losing hope is unnecessary.
 You can try doing a new overlay for it.

 Concrete Acid Stains